fpgasystems/hacc/examples/iperf/README.md

 ## U280

 ## U50D
+The following table has been derived after booking the four U50D servers that are available in the HACC:

 ![sgutil validate iperf for U50D cluster.](./U50D.png "sgutil validate iperf for U50D cluster.")
 *sgutil validate iperf for U50D cluster.*